chika-kasymov/chika-kasymov.github.io/_posts/2016-12-01-common-issues-of-uistackview.md

 @end
 ```

-## Removing Arranged Subviews <a id="section-4"></a>
+## Removing Arranged Subviews

-And the last thing to mention is proper way to remove arranged subviews from `UIStackView`.
+And the last thing to mention is the proper way to remove arranged subviews from `UIStackView`.
 It may be seen stupid, but I didn't understand initially why removed arranged subviews by method `removeArrangedSubview:` are still appearing on the screen.
-Only be reading documentaion of this method I understood that we also have to remove it from view hierarchy by hand.
+Only be reading the documentation of this method I understood that we also have to remove it from view hierarchy by hand.

 As Apple documentation says on `removeArrangedSubview:` method:

 > This method removes the provided view from the stack’s `arrangedSubviews` array.
-The view’s position and size will no longer be managed by the stack view.
-However, this method does not remove the provided view from the stack’s `subviews` array; therefore, the view is still displayed as part of the view hierarchy.
+The view’s position and size will no longer be managed by the stack view. **However, this method does not remove the provided view from the stack’s** `subviews` **array; therefore, the view is still displayed as part of the view hierarchy.**

 > To prevent the view from appearing on screen after calling the stack’s `removeArrangedSubview:` method, explicitly remove the view from the subviews array by calling the view’s `removeFromSuperview` method, or set the view’s `hidden` property to `YES`.

 Therefore to completely remove your view just call `removeFromSuperview` method.

-___

-Useful links:
+## Useful links

 1. [UIStackView - layout constraint issues when hiding stack views](http://stackoverflow.com/questions/33642888/uistackview-layout-constraint-issues-when-hiding-stack-views)
 2. [Is it possible for UIStackView to scroll?](http://stackoverflow.com/questions/31668970/is-it-possible-for-uistackview-to-scroll)